carpentries/workbench-docs/learners/setup.md

 ## Test your installation {#install-test}

-Now that you have installed the lesson components, it is a good idea to run a small test to verify that these components work together.
-To test your  installation **open RStudio** (or launch R if you have not installed RStudio) and enter the following commands to confirm everything works:
+To test your installation **open RStudio** either as the locally installed app or in the browser if using Docker (or launch R if you have not installed RStudio and are not using Docker/devcontainers) and enter the following commands to confirm everything works:

 ```r
 rmarkdown::pandoc_version()